openresty/lua-ssl-nginx-module/README.md

 be in a dedicated NGINX or OpenResty server itself, however) to feed the TLS session ticket keys for each hour in Memcached servers or Memcached-compatible servers (like Kyoto Tycoon).
 Each NGINX or OpenResty server node simply queries the Memcached server(s) with a key containing the timestamp every hour.
+It has the following
+advantages:

+1. All network I/O is 100% nonblocking, that is, it never blocks any OS threads nor the nginx event loop.
+1. Uses shm cache for the keys so that only one worker needs to query the Memcached or Memcached-compatible servers.

 Installation
 ============